By Jonathan McCambridge, Rebecca Black and Dominic McGrath, PA

 — Michelle O’Neill (@moneillsf) May 30, 2022

-However DUP MLA Paul Givan described recall as not a “serious attempt” to restore powersharing.
+Earlier, DUP MLA Paul Givan told the chamber the recall was not a “serious attempt” to restore powersharing.

 He told MLAs: “Today’s recall is another attempt at majority rule and has no credibility when it comes forward from the party that kept these institutions down for three years.